 Investments that trade in markets that are not considered to be active, but are valued based on quoted market prices, dealer quotations, or alternative pricing sources supported by observable inputs are classified within Level 2.
 As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
-The Foundation has no Level 2 investments
+The Foundation has no Level 2 investments.

 Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
-Level 3 instruments include private equity and real estate investments, certain bank loans, and bridge loans, less liquid corporate debt securities (including distressed debt instruments), collateralized debt obligations, less liquid mortgage securities (backed by either commercial or residential real estate), as well as beneficial interests in net assets of a community foundation.
+Level 3 instruments include beneficial interests in net assets of a community foundation.
 When observable prices are not available for these securities, the Foundation uses one or more valuation techniques (e.g., the market approach, the income approach, or the cost approach) for which sufficient and reliable data is available.
 Within Level 3, the use of the market approach generally consists of using comparable market transactions, while the use of the income approach generally consists of the net present value of estimated future cash flows, adjusted as appropriate for liquidity, credit, market, and/or other risk factors.